Major Pending Election Cases

 League of Women Voters v.
 NewbyCase Page - last updated on November 13, 2019 (9:08 PM)

 Whether the EAC unlawfully permitted certain states to modify the national uniform mail-in voter registration form by requiring documentary proof of citizenship.

-Fish v.
-KobachCase Page - last updated on March 26, 2020 (12:13 PM)
+Fair Fight Action v.
+RaffenspergerCase Page - last updated on March 26, 2020 (12:13 PM)